 - All students have the ability to review any exams and/or assessments during the didactic year.
-This must occur either immediately after taking the exam or within one week of the exam, at the discretion of the instructor. - Each instructor or the Academic Director will review examinations in class during the class period after the exam was given. - During the clinical year, students will be provided with a breakdown of their performance on each EOR exam from PAEA.
+This must occur either immediately after taking the exam or within one week of the exam, at the discretion of the instructor. - During the clinical year, students will be provided with a breakdown of their performance on each EOR exam from PAEA.
 Students will not be able to review questions on their end of rotation exams or challenge questions.
-In the event a student is unsuccessful in passing an end of rotation exam, the student will be provided with a comprehensive remediation plan by the Clinical Director and must be completed within 1 week after the test.
-Failure to adequately complete the remediation by the assigned due date will result in Academic Probation. - During test review, students must use only their computer and put other personal belongings away. - There will be no recording devices, cell phones, cameras, etc. allowed in the classroom. - Note-taking is prohibited, unless the instructor allows for a written remediation at that time. - There will be no talking among students, unless the instructor allows for a group discussion. - If a written exam is being reviewed, marking or writing on the exam is prohibited.
+In the event a student is unsuccessful in passing an end of rotation exam, the student will be provided with a comprehensive remediation plan by the Clinical Coordinator and must be completed within 1 week after the test.
+Failure to adequately complete the remediation by the assigned due date will result in Academic Probation. - During test review, students must use only their computer and put other personal belongings away. - There will be no recording devices, cell phones, cameras, etc. allowed in the classroom. - Note-taking is prohibited, unless the instructor allows for a written remediation at that time. - There will be no talking among students, unless the instructor allows for a group discussion.

+If a written exam is being reviewed, marking or writing on the exam is prohibited.

-Any violation of the above policy will constitute academic dishonesty and that student will be subject to review by the Academic Performance Committee with potential for dismissal from the Program.
+Any violation of the above policy will constitute academic dishonesty and that student will be subject to review by the Academic and Professional Performance Committee with potential for dismissal from the Program.